Federal Student Aid Changes Effective July 1, 2026

-This information reflects the most current guidance available, but is subject to change.
-The MSU Office of Financial Aid and Scholarships will continue to keep you informed as additional guidance becomes available.
+This information reflects the most current federal guidance available and is subject to change.
+The Mississippi State University Office of Financial Aid and Scholarships will continue to update this page as additional guidance becomes available.

 Beginning July 1, 2026, the Federal Graduate PLUS Loan program - which currently allows graduate students to borrow up to the full cost of attendance for their program of study - will be discontinued for new borrowers.